mitranim/posterus/readme.md

 Posterus also exposes its inner [scheduling](#futurescheduler) capabilities, allowing you to "opt out" of asynchrony when needed ([motivating example](#schedulertick)).

-Lightweight: ≈ 7 KB minified + 1 KB dependency.
+Lightweight: ≈ 6 KiB minified, dependency-free.
 Solid performance.
 Much more efficient than "native" promises.

 Includes optional support for coroutines/fibers.
 Replacement for async/await based on futures, with implicit ownership and cancelation of in-progress work.
 Also works with promises.
 See [`fiber`](#fiber).